stormpath/stormpath-documentation/source/auth_z.rst

 Checking User and Role Permissions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+.. only:: rest

   Since authorization enforcement is handled by `one of Stormpath's integrations <https://docs.stormpath.com/home/>`_, the primary usefulness of the REST API is in retrieving a user's permissions.
 These permissions can either be found in the customData tied a the user (i.e. the Account resource) or to their role (i.e. a Group resource associated to the Account).

+.. only:: csharp or vbnet

+  (dotnet.todo)

+  .. only:: csharp

+  .. only:: vbnet

+.. only:: java

+  (java.todo)

+.. only:: nodejs

+  (node.todo)

+.. only:: php

+  (php.todo)

+.. only:: python

+  (python.todo)

 Checking User Permissions
 """""""""""""""""""""""""